GabrielMalakias/GabrielMalakias.github.io/_posts/2016-11-17-using-dry-auto-inject-with-rails.md

 date:   2016-11-17 12:00:00
 categories: ruby dry-rb rails
 disqus: true
+description: In this post, I will show what is a dependency injection how can we use this concept
 ---

 Around of 2 or 3 months ago, I saw dry-rb at the first time, I thought: "Oh, that's awesome, I need experiment".
 Today is the day!
 If you are thinking: "Oh, sorry what is Dry-rb?".
 I will explain...
 Well, Dry-rb is a bunch of tools to simplify and sometimes to do some code improvements.